Facing the Music: The Uncertain Future of the Orange County School of the Arts

 In May, OCSA responded — with a lawsuit seeking to prevent the district from withholding state funding to make up for the alleged shortfall.

-Opacic thinks retaliation for this legal drama is the real reason why OCSA came under the district’s microscope.
-Alfonso Jimenez, the district’s deputy superintendent for educational services, insists it’s just the authorizer trying to do its oversight responsibilities.
+Opacic thinks retaliation for this legal drama is the real reason why OCSA came under the district's microscope.
+Alfonso Jimenez, the district's deputy superintendent of educational services, insists it's just the authorizer trying to do its oversight responsibilities.

 "I know the charters don't always like it," Jimenez said.
 "Because past practice has been here that pretty much the charters were left alone."

 And that has changed.

 In June, OCSA received its first ever Charter School Oversight report.
 In it, district staff listed concerns about the school's auditions, lack of a lottery, and a racial makeup that neither reflected Santa Ana Unified or Orange County.
 Over the summer, lawyers for the school and district battled it out in the boardroom over whether it was fair for district staff to tell the California School Finance Authority that the school was not in "good standing."